pytest-dev/pytest/RELEASING.rst

     @pytestbot please prepare release from 5.2.x

-The automated workflow will publish a PR and notify it as a comment in the issue.
+The automated workflow will publish a PR for a branch ``release-5.2.0`` and notify it as a comment in the issue.

 Major and release candidates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^